lequang-hp/BlogProject/README.md

 # BlogProject
-Create the blog with Flask
+Create the blog with Flask + MySQL